 The Buddhist faiths become increasingly known when Padmashmbhava or Guru Rimpoche brought the tantric form of Buddhism into this secret land in 747 AD.

 Since the 12th century, many religious schools had spread widely throughout the kingdom and from 13th century onwards, the people had more rapidly adopted Buddhism, but later there were conflicts among different religious schools.
 Moreover, from the 15th century when many clans and noble families started to rule the different regions of the country, quarrels frequently burst out among the rulers and in different valleys.
 Besides this many invasions by Tibet took place in 1634, 1639, 1645 & 1648.
 The country had been seriously unstable politically and religiously until the 17th century when a religious leader Shabdrung Ngawang Namgyel of Drukpa School fled from Tibet & took refuge here in Bhutan.

 He built most of the Dzongs (fortified monasteries) in Bhutan and also fought against enemies from abroad & inside the country he then established himself as the religious ruler with the honorary title of Shabdrung (meaning at whose feet one submitsa).
-Shabdrung died in 1651, but his political system continued till the beginning of 20th century.
+Shabdrung died in 1651, but his political system continued till the beginning of the 20th century.
 However, internal disputes, political conflicts and civil wars broke out after his death.
 In 1907, political stability was re-established in the country when Ugyen Wangchuk was elected to be the first king of Bhutan by the assembly of representatives of the monastic community, civil servants and the people, thereby hereditary monarchy was established under the Wangchuk Dynasty.
 The present king Jigme Singye Wangchuk is the fourth in line.